This page collects interactive statistics demos that I have created for teaching, outreach, and self-guided learning.

 Demo Main idea Recommended level Format

-Law of Large Numbers Repeated sampling, sample averages, convergence to a population mean Introductory undergraduate, general audience Interactive browser demo
+Law of Large Numbers Repeated sampling, sample averages, long-run stability Ages 9-14 guided, general audience, introductory statistics Interactive browser demo

 Law of Large Numbers